Back to the main menu

 the object in the slit or on an object in the

 60x60 arcsec field of the imager.
-The magnitude
+In photometric conditions

-limit for auto-guiding on a star in the slit
+on a star in the slit is about J=15; the magnitude limit for

 is about J=18.
 The magnitude limit for auto-guiding